linbudu599/tanstack-virtual-list/README.md

 ## Infinite Loading

-To simplify the use in infinite loading scenarios, `tanstack-virtual-list` package provides a `<Loader />` export, which is a simple wrapper based on `IntersectionObserver`, and you can trigger the behavior of loading the next page of data through its `onAppear` event.
+To simplify the use in infinite loading scenarios, `tanstack-virtual-list` provides a `<Loader />` component, which is a simple wrapper based on `IntersectionObserver`, and you can trigger the behavior of loading the next page of data through its `onAppear` event.

 ```tsx
 import React, { useEffect, useState } from 'react';